Student Grants

 Colorado Student Grant (CSG)

-This grant is a first-come, first-served fund available to Colorado residents who demonstrate financial need (determined by the EFC from FAFSA).
+This grant is a first-come, first-served fund available to Colorado residents who demonstrate financial need (determined by the SAI from FAFSA).

 • Pro-rated based on enrollment